Pranavsangichetty/resume-keyword-matcher/README.md

 The system processes raw resume data (PDF files), extracts text, converts it into numerical features, and computes similarity scores to identify the best-matching candidates.

-It demonstrates an end-to-end pipeline including **data extraction, preprocessing, feature engineering, similarity computation, and visualization**.
+It demonstrates an end-to-end pipeline including **data extraction, preprocessing, feature engineering, similarity computation, visualization, and deployment**.

 ---